-Training, summaries and visuals that are easy to understand would help.
-A simplified document could show where priorities, or hierarchies, are set and then each asset in turn could be applied to one network hierarchy.
+Easy to understand training, summaries and visuals.
+A simplified document where priorities, or hierarchies, are set and then each asset in turn applied to one network hierarchy.
 Worked examples and templates would also be beneficial.

-2.3.11 How should the Code of Practice's content be presented to increase adoption?

-Digital transformation of the CoP
+- 2.3.11 How should the Code of Practice's content be presented to increase adoption? - Digital Transformation of the CoP:

 Move away from PDF documents to a live, continuously updated web-based resource.
-Include video tutorials, interactive tools and data-driven insights to increase adoption.
+Include video tutorials, interactive tools, and data-driven insights to increase adoption.

-2.3.12 What tools and resources (e.g. case studies, toolkits, guidelines) should be included in an updated Code of Practice?
+2.3.12 What tools/resources (e.g. case studies, toolkits, guidelines) should be included in an updated Code of Practice?

-According to the respondents the following (web-based interactive) tools and resources should be included in an updated CoP:
+According to the respondents the following (web-based interactive) tools and resources should be included in an updated Code of Practice:

-- Best practice case studies
+- Best Practice case studies

-- Templates (e.g. example policies)
+- Templates, e.g. example policies

 - Compliance checklists

-- Digital training resources (e.g. video shorts)
+- Digital training resources, e.g. video shorts

-- Toolkits (e.g. carbon management toolkit)
+- Toolkits, e.g. carbon management toolkit

 - Retention of recommendations summary

-2.3.13 Would you welcome a short summary guidance document alongside the Code of Practice?
+- 2.3.13 Would you welcome a short summary guidance document alongside the Code of Practice?

-73% of respondents would welcome a short summary guidance alongside the CoP.
+73% of respondents would welcome a short summary guidance alongside the Code of Practice.

-2.3.14 Any further comments or suggestions regarding the update of the Well-Managed Highway Infrastructure Code of Practice?
+2.3.14 Any further comments or suggestions regarding the update of the Well Managed Highway Infrastructure Code of Practice?